September 6, 1918 – September 17, 1989

 This new information comes to us anonymously:

 I know this site keeps you busy, but if you have a chance to make a note on the site for Jay Stewart it would be appreciated.
 Jay had only two daughters, Jamie and Julie.
 Jamie is the daughter (not son) who committed suicide.
-Jay's surviving daughter Julie has two children who never had a chance to really know their grandfather.
+Jay’s surviving daughter Julie has two children who never had a chance to really know their grandfather.
 They were young when he killed himself.
 I am a family friend who would just like to keep the facts straight for his grandchildren should they visit the site.
-His first wife is still living and second wife is now deceased.
+His first wife is still living and second wife is now directory.

 Many thanks to my retrieval experts Steve Goldstein and E.J.
 Fleming.
 This story was lost in one of the many Findadeath moves – EJ saved the text, and Steve went out and re-shot the pictures.
 Thanks so much, you guys.